WordPress/wordpress-playground/packages/docs/site/docs/11-architecture/18-host-your-own-playground.md

 You can host the Playground on your own domain instead of `playground.wordpress.net`.

-This is useful for having full control over its content and behavior, as well as removing dependency on a third-party remote endpoint.
-It can provide a customized user experience, for example: preinstalled plugins, default theme, site settings, and demo content.
+This is useful for having full control over its content and behavior, as well as removing dependency on a third-party server.
+It can provide a more customized user experience, for example: a playground with preinstalled plugins and themes, default site settings, or demo content.

-Also, if you expect to see heavy traffic, it's good etiquette to provide your own server/CDN resources to serve the static file assets, rather than relying on the `wordpress.net` server.

 #### Usage